cameochoquer/databaseChallenge_FAC/README.md

-# Database challenge

-Practice using a SQLite database to power a Node/Express web app.

-## Setup

-Make sure you have Git and Node (v18) installed.

-1. [Use this template](https://github.com/foundersandcoders/database-challenge/generate), clone your copy, cd into it
-1. Run `npm install` to install all the dependencies
-1. Run `npm run seed` to seed the database with some example data
-1. Run `npm run dev` to start the server.
-   This uses the `nodemon` library to auto-restart the server when you save changes.

 This app already has the routes and templates created.
 Your job is to fill out the model functions so the routes can access the data they need.

 Note: you won't be able to load pages without errors until you've completed the challenges below.